pavellezin/graduate/README.md

 P.P.S.: Asume that your API will be used by a frontend developer to build frontend on top of that.

 -----------------------------

+**View model:**

+**Regular user** receives a list of restaurants with today's menu.
+Restaurants are sorted by rating and name.
+User can rate the restaurant.
+User can't edit any other data.

+**Admin** receives a full list of restaurants (even without menu) and can edit restaurant's details and can edit today's menu.